Kakkakuyil: Plot

-Sivaraman, an unemployed man, comes to Mumbai to find a job.
-Unfortunately, he loses all his certificates and money but happens to find Govindan Kutty, an old buddy from his native place in Kerala, who is also jobless and wandering in Mumbai.
-They try to get visa from a travel agency but find no way to gather such a massive amount.
-Govindan Kutty persuades Sivaraman to participate in a bank robbery planned by Thomas and his gang, including his stammering brother Tyootty and lover Elina.
+An unemployed man named Sivaraman comes to Mumbai to find a job.
+Unfortunately, he loses all his certificates and money, but happens to find Govindan Kutty, an old buddy from his native place in Kerala, who is also jobless and wandering in Mumbai.
+They try to get a visa from a travel agency, but find no way to gather the large sums demanded for a visa.
+Govindan Kutty persuades Sivaraman to participate in a bank robbery planned by Thomas Mathews and his gang, including his stammering brother Tyootty and lover Elina.

-They join the gang but the plan puts them in more trouble as the robbery ends in vain when they hit Pothuval.
-Elina secretly informs the police about the robbery and tells that the entire plan was carried out by Thomas, so that she could steal the entire share of the money.
-Thomas, before getting arrested, hides the money, and the place is kept secret except to his lawyer, Nambeeshan.
+They join the gang, but the plan puts them in more trouble as the robbery ends in vain when they hit Pothuval.
+Elina secretly informs the police about the robbery and also that the entire plan was carried out by Thomas, so that she could steal the entire share of the money for herself.
+However, before getting arrested, Thomas hides the money, and the place is kept secret except to his lawyer Nambeeshan.
 Elina pretends to be in love with Nambeeshan to find the place where the money is hidden.

-Meanwhile, to find a safe cover, Sivaraman and Govindan Kutty plan to impersonate Kunjunni, the grandson of a rich but blind elderly couple, Thampuran and his wife Sethu.
-They haven't seen their grandchild since his childhood since he resides in the United States and the couple have an estranged relation with their relatives who do not live with them.
-Sivaraman and Govindan Kutty end up disguising with the body of Govindan Kutty and the voice of Sivaraman to make up for Kunjunni in front of the blind couple, especially the sharp-eared alert grandfather.
+Meanwhile, to find a safe cover, Sivaraman and Govindan Kutty plan to impersonate Kunjunni, the grandson of a rich but blind elderly couple, Thampuran and Sethu.
+They haven't seen their grandchild since his childhood as he currently resides in the United States, and the couple have an estranged relation with their relatives who do not live with them.
+Sivaraman and Govindan Kutty end up disguising with the body of Govindan Kutty and the voice of Sivaraman to make up for Kunjunni in front of the blind couple.

-Pothuval, who knows Govindan Kutty before and who served as a former servant and house-caretaker to the blind couple, makes several attempts to make the old man learn the truth but all of them fail knowingly or unknowingly much to the luck of Sivaraman and Govindan Kutty.
-While successfully carrying on, they are interrupted by Radhika Menon who disguises herself as the lover of Kunjunni.
+Pothuval, who knows Govindan Kutty before and who served as a former servant and house-caretaker to the blind couple, makes several attempts to make Thampuran learn the truth, but all of them fail knowingly or unknowingly, much to the luck of Sivaraman and Govindan Kutty.
+While successfully carrying on, they are interrupted by Radhika Menon, who disguises herself as the lover of Kunjunni.
 She calls on all the estranged relatives of the couple by mocking them.
 The relatives arrive in the absence of Sivaraman.
 Finding no way-out, Govindan Kutty pretends to have fainted unconscious and is hospitalised.
 Sivaraman comes to his rescue and says that he is Dr. Gopalakrishnan, a friend of Kunjunni from the United States.
 Sivaraman and Govindan Kutty get angry at Radhika and they insult her in a comical argument.